 For more complex objects, some experimentation with tolerance and angularTolerance may be required to find the optimum values that will produce an acceptable mesh.

-'''

-import cadquery as cq

-from cadquery import exporters

-result = cq.Workplane().box(10, 10, 10)

-exporters.export(result, "/path/to/file/mesh.stl")
+exporters.export(result, "/path/to/file/mesh.stl") '''

-'''

-3.13.9 Exporting AMF and 3MF
+3.13.8 Exporting AMF and 3MF

 The AMF and 3MF exporters are capable of adjusting the quality of the resulting mesh, and accept the following parameters.